 How do I sign out?

-How to run a text terminal?
+How to start a text terminal?

-- I click on Applications .
+- I click Applications .

-- Find Utilities .
+- I will find Utilities .

-XCode Error "The operation could not be competed."
+XCode Error "The operation couldn't be competed.
 (Cocoa error - 102.)"

-mkdir /tmp/$USER rm -rf ~/Library/Application\ Support ln -s /tmp/$USER ~/Library/Application\ Support
+mkdir /tmp/$USER mkdir -p ~/Library/Developer rm -rf ~/Library/Developer/CoreSimulator ln -s /tmp/$USER ~/Library/Developer/CoreSimulator

 rm -rf /tmp/$USER ).